 ECCLESIA.
 Lat.
 An assembly.
 A Christian assembly; a church.
 A place of religious worship.
+In the law, generally, the word is used to denote a place of religious worship, and sometimes a parsonage.
 Spelman.

 Ecclesia ecclesiæ decimas solvere non debet.
 Cro.
 Eliz.
 479. A church ought not to pay tithes to a church.